Skip Navigation

 Our research

-Our researchers work closely community partners to facilitate community-engaged research to address the cancer burden of underserved communities across Kansas and western Missouri.
+Our researchers work closely with community partners to facilitate community-engaged research to address the cancer burden of underserved communities across Kansas and western Missouri.
 Examples of our research include:

 • A catchment area health assessment survey that asks questions related to sources of medical information, financial barriers to healthcare access, health behaviors and cancer screening.